nathanstrahs/03-Miniproject/README.md

 The cord must have the data pins connected.
 Splitter cords with multiple types of connectors fanning out may not have data pins connected.
 Such micro-USB cords can be found locally at Microcenter, convenience stores, etc.
-The student laptop is used to program the Pi Pico.
+The student's laptop is used to program the Pi Pico.
 The laptop software to program and debug the Pi Pico works on macOS, Windows, and Linux.

 This miniproject focuses on using [MicroPython](./doc/micropython.md) using
 [Thonny IDE](./doc/thonny.md).
-Other IDE can be used, including Visual Studio Code or [rshell](./doc/rshell.md).
+Other IDEs can be used, including Visual Studio Code or [rshell](./doc/rshell.md).

 ## Hardware